cthomas1967/FetchRewardsChallenge/README.md

+Usage:
+From the main page the user can either select a pre-configured test (see below) or paste in two text fragments for comparison.

+There were three text fragments provided in the test.
+The pre-configured tests are as follows:

+1) Fragment 1 and Fragment 1.
+They are identical.
+Should give a coefficient of 1.
+2) Fragment 1 and Fragment 2.
+These are the more similar texts.
+3) Fragment 1 and Fragment 3.
+These are the less similar texts.
+4) Fragment 1 and Fragment 4.
+These are completely dissimilar texts.
+Should give a coefficient of 0.

+Notes:

 Once we have converted a document into a single column of words and diffed the two documents, there are five cases to consider.

 To illustrate these, it's useful to consider a source document of just one word in length.